adeeb0407/E-code/README.md

   ### ReactJS (Client)

-  Just a Simple `npm start` will do the trick for the Client-side
+  Just a Simple `npm install` will do the trick for the Client-side

+  On the Terminal `npm start` to get the client side up and Running.